noaboa97/Workhacks/README.md

 ### removeChromePolicies
-Removes all Chrome Policies set by my company's GPO
+Removes all Chrome Policies set by my company's GPO.

+Set the path to the PS Script in the batch file.
-Batch file in autostart folder to start the PS Script
+Put the batch file in autostart folder to start the PS Script on every startup.